Is Elvis Still Alive?

 Wait a minute, let me get this straight.
 Elvis faked his death so he could move to Arizona and pastor a faith ministry?

-No. Just, no. Anyone with a functioning noodle in their head would immediately see that Bob Joyce looks like a lot more like an aging Jim Morrison than Elvis Presley.
-Regardless of this obvious oversight, some congregants and conspiracy theorists think that Bob Joyce might be the return of The King despite the fact that Bob Joyce himself doesn’t even support the idea.
+No. Just, no. Anyone with a few brain cells can see that Bob Joyce looks a hell of a lot more like an aging Jim Morrison than Elvis Presley.
+Regardless of this obvious oversight, conspiracy theorists, and even some of Bob’s congregants, think that Bob Joyce might be the return of The King despite the fact that Bob Joyce himself doesn’t even support the idea.

 If the man himself denies it how does the conspiracy persist?
 I don’t know what Pastor Joyce is selling but it can’t be much more than a hunk-a-hunk o’ burnin’ Jesus love.
 Give the guy a break.

 That does it for me.
 No confirmed conspiracies here.
 I’m sure there are more theories but I’m up for simply accepting the fact that The King of Rock and Roll is gone.
 He was in poor health, regularly taking prescription drugs and generally living an unhealthy and high stress lifestyle.

 The poor guy died of a massive hear attack while sitting on the toilet trying to go to the bathroom, can we just leave his memory alone?

 Now, maybe Bob Joyce is Jim Morrison.
 It’s not much more of a stretch than the Elvis conspiracy to think that Mr. Mojo Risin’ himself faked his death in Paris and high-tailed it to Arizona to preach.